openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step6.md

 The reader can also take note of the tasks file which uses the Kubernetes Ansible module to create a deployment of memcached if it does not exist.
-Again, see below for a deep dive into each portion of the role.
+Again, see below for a deep dive into each portion of the Role.

-It is important that we modify the necessary files to ensure that our operator is using this role instead of the generated scaffolding role.
+It is important that we modify the necessary files to ensure that our operator is using this Role instead of the generated scaffolding Role.
 Let's modify `watches.yaml`.

 ### Watches File